 This figure is going to get worse over time.
 If you think that this prediction is overly ominous, then you should look at some of the most terrifying data breaches of this year.
 The Marriott Data Breach in March affected over 5.1 million guests.
 The recent Twitter breach allowed hackers to intercept data and even take over accounts of prominent verified users like Barrack Obama and Elon Musk, which they then used to try to commit fraud.

 If you are looking for some valuable tips to solidify your data security, you’ve come to the right spot.
-Here, we will guide you through some interesting tips to secure your information from online predators.
+Here, we will guide you through some interesting tips about Data Security and Protection.
 Make sure to read till the end:

 1. Protect The Data Itself